-We then investigate the spatial distribution of the high-frequency radiation with depth using the critical frequency $f^{\rm crit}$, where the amplitude spectrum decays from the mean level of low-frequency band.
-Figure 12 shows the spatial distribution of $f^{\rm crit}$, and the near- and far-fault spectra.
+We then investigate the spatial distribution of the high-frequency radiation with depth using the critical frequency $f^{\text{crit}}$ , where the amplitude spectrum decays from the mean level of low-frequency band.
+Figure 12 shows the spatial distribution of $f^{\text{crit}}$ , and the near- and far-fault spectra.
 Note that the far-fault does not mean the far-field ground motion, where the near-field and intermediate-field terms are negligible in point source model.
-Note that the results in this section are in the context of near-field ground motion.
-We recorded fault-normal velocity over the plotting area.
+The near-fault amplitude spectrum in the right column of Figure 12 is evaluated within the damage zone, which is not intended for the direct comparison to the observations as there might be technical issues on the implementation of instruments close to the fault.

 The signal time window starts from the first arrival time at the location to the end of simulation.
-We applied a band-pass filter of 0.1-100 Hz and a Tukey window in time domain.
+We applied a bandpass filter of 0.1-100 Hz and a Tukey window.
 The spectra for the case without off-fault damage are superimposed at 2km depth for the comparison.
-The results show significant high-frequency radiation, whose extent is more than the damage zone width.
-Although the high-frequency radiation is quickly attenuated due to the geometric dispersion, the coseismic off-fault damage is clearly one of the factors which effects the high-frequency radiation in near-field.
+The results show significant high-frequency radiation caused by the secondary fractures, which propagates even outward from the damage zone.
+Therefore, although the high-frequency radiation is quickly attenuated due to the geometric dispersion, the coseismic off-fault damage is clearly one of the factors which effects the high-frequency radiation in the near field.

 The enhanced high-frequency radiation associated with dynamic ruptures is also studied by experiments.
-Marty et al. (2018) conducted systematic stick-slip experiments with saw-cut Westerly granites under servo-controlled triaxial loading with the confining pressure σ_3 ranging from 10 MPa to 90 MPa to investigate the enhanced high-frequency radiation in acoustic recordings of the stick-slip events.
+Marty et al. (2019) conducted systematic stick-slip experiments with saw-cut Westerly granites under servo-controlled triaxial loading with the confining pressure $\sigma_3$ ranging from 10 MPa to 90 MPa to investigate the enhanced high-frequency radiation in acoustic recordings of the stick-slip events.
 The acoustic sensors are externally located on the surface of specimen, which record the motion of the normal component to the surface.
 The representative Fourier spectra are obtained by taking an average of 13 acoustic sensors on the specimen to get rid of directivity effect.
-Further information of these experiments can be found in Marty et al. (2018).
+Further information of these experiments can be found in Marty et al. (2019).

 Figure 13a shows the Fourier spectra with different confining pressures.
-For the sake of comparison, each spectral amplitude is normalized by each value at low frequency.
-The theoretical critical frequencies for $v_r=2000$ m/s (for sub-Rayleigh) and $v_r=5000$ m/s (for supershear) are indicated, implying the rupture transitions to supershear with $\sigma_3 \geq 20$ MPa.
+Each spectrum amplitude is normalized by its corresponding stress drop in order to compare the high-frequency content.
+The theoretical critical frequencies for $v_r$ =2000m/s (for sub-Rayleigh) and $v_r$ =5000m/s (for supershear) are indicated, implying the rupture transitions to supershear with $\sigma_3 \geq 20$ MPa.
 Certainly, one of the possible reasons for the enhanced high-frequency components is the supershear transition.
 However, there is also an enhanced frequency band from 400 kHz to 800 kHz, which can be caused by the coseismic off-fault damage.
 Thus they conducted back-projection analysis to investigate the spatiotemporal evolution of seismic energy release in this frequency band.

-Figure 13b the shows snapshots of back-projection results for a certain stick-slip event with $\sigma_3 = 90$ MPa.
-The color contour shows the normalized coherency function, which indicates the most likely location of the origin of the signal within this frequency band.
+Figure 13b shows snapshots of back-projection results for a certain stick-slip event with $\sigma_3 = 90$ MPa.
+The color contour indicates the normalized coherency function, which shows the most likely location of the origin of the signal within the frequency band.
 The rupture is spontaneously nucleated at the edge of the saw-cut surface, and propagates downward.
 The theoretical rupture front is also superimposed on the fault surface.
 The results show that the high-frequency signals within this band originate just behind the rupture front, which can be caused by the coseismic off-fault damage as compared to the off-fault fracturing process discussed in section 3.
-The experimental results demonstrate the first-order analysis of the mechanism of enhanced high-frequency radiation, which is in agreement with the secondary fracturing mechanism inferred by the dynamic earthquake rupture modeling with coseismic off-fault damage.
+The experimental results demonstrate the first-order analysis of the mechanism of enhanced high-frequency radiation, which is in agreement with the secondary fracturing mechanism as shown in Figure 5